section-engineering-education/engineering-education/articles/nginx-reverse-proxy/index.md

 Congratulations!
 You did it! :tada:

 In large systems, the system is highly dependent on the micro-services architecture where each service would be served by an application.
-In that case, managing apps would be an essential skill to know.
+In that case, managing multiple apps would be an essential skill to know.

 The microservices architecture is discussed [here](https://microservices.io/patterns/microservices.html) in detail.

-Hope this article helped you to manage those independently deployed applications as a whole with the help of NGINX as a Reverse Proxy.
+Hope this article helped you to manage those independently deployed applications as a whole with the help of NGINX as a reverse proxy.

 Thanks for reading!